Binance USD (BUSD) Trading Down 0% Over Last Week

 - Jeff in Space (JEFF) traded down 2.2% against the dollar and now trades at $2.75 or 0.00010076 BTC.

-Binance USD’s genesis date was September 10th, 2019.
-Binance USD’s total supply is 2,107,913,114 tokens.
-Binance USD’s official website is www.binance.com/en/busd.
+Binance USD’s launch date was September 10th, 2019.
+Binance USD’s total supply is 2,094,301,084 tokens.
+The official website for Binance USD is www.binance.com/en/busd.
+The official message board for Binance USD is coinmarketcap.com/community/profile/busd.
 Binance USD’s official Twitter account is @binance and its Facebook page is accessible here.
-The official message board for Binance USD is coinmarketcap.com/community/profile/busd.

 Binance USD Token Trading

-It is usually not currently possible to purchase alternative cryptocurrencies such as Binance USD directly using US dollars.
-Investors seeking to trade Binance USD should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as Changelly, Coinbase or GDAX.
-Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Binance USD using one of the exchanges listed above.
+It is usually not currently possible to buy alternative cryptocurrencies such as Binance USD directly using US dollars.
+Investors seeking to acquire Binance USD should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as Gemini, Coinbase or Changelly.
+Investors can then use their newly-acquired Ethereum or Bitcoin to buy Binance USD using one of the aforementioned exchanges.

 Receive News & Updates for Binance USD Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Binance USD and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.